-The children’s community nursing service is a specialist team of children’s nurses and child health carers who work with children and young people aged 0 – 18 years living in Northumberland and North Tyneside who have complex medical needs.
-We work with children and young people whose health problems require the input of trained children’s nurses to provide their nursing care.
+Some children have more complex medical needs and we can support them through our children’s community nursing service.
+This is a specialist team of children’s nurses and child health carers who work with children and young people aged 0 – 18 years living in Northumberland and North Tyneside.

 Access to the service